Smoak homers, gets winning hit as Blue Jays top Indians 2-1

 Toronto’s Ken Giles (2-2) pitched one inning and earned the win.

-The Indians carried a three-hitter into the ninth before Smoak spoiled the shutout bid, homering with a one-out off closer Brad Hand.
+The Indians carried a three-hitter into the ninth before Smoak played the role of spoiler, homering with one out off closer Brad Hand.
 Smoak’s 17th homer was his second in two days.
 He hit a solo shot in Monday’s 7-3 loss to Cleveland.

+“We faced some tough guys tonight, Bauer and then one of the best closers in the game in Hand,” Smoak said.

 Hand squandered a save opportunity for the second time in 29 chances.